everymind/everymind.github.io/_pages/open-notebook.md

 author_profile: true
 ---

 This blog serves as a shared, online open lab notebook for EveryMind Online projects.
+Posts are organized by project below.

 {% include group-by-array collection=site.posts field="categories" %}